JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/psi_performance.md

 To avoid paying this cost several times, the result of such computation can be cached and reused.
 Usually, [`CachedValue`](upsource:///platform/core-api/src/com/intellij/psi/util/CachedValue.java) works well for this purpose.

-If the information you cache depends only on a subtree of the current PSI element (and nothing else: no resolve results or other files), you can cache it in a field in that `PsiElement` and drop the cache in an override of `ASTDelegatePsiElement.subtreeChanged()`.
+If the information you cache depends only on a subtree of the current PSI element (and nothing else: no resolve results or other files), you can cache it in a field in your `PsiElement` implementation and drop the cache in an override of `ASTDelegatePsiElement.subtreeChanged()`.